 Certifications and Degrees

-Those lacking certification bring in much lower salaries than Advanced Cardiac Life Support Specialists, who make around $25.83 per hour.
-Mount Carmel Health System provides the highest financial reward to those with a Bachelor of Science in Bachelor of Science in Nursing (BSN) — these employees rake in approximately $25.00 per hour.
+Those lacking certification bring in much lower salaries than Advanced Cardiac Life Support Specialists, who make approximately $26.73 per hour.
+At Mount Carmel Health System, employees who hold a Bachelor of Science in Bachelor of Science in Nursing (BSN) receive the highest pay at $36.38.

 Benefits and Perks